EMS Launches Racial Equity Group

 junio 23, 2020 / Andrea Wenger

-Debbie Katz, high school counselor, and Maria Archer, K-8 principal, plan for a meeting of the Racial Equity Working Group
+Debbie Katz, high school counselor, and Maria Archer, then K-8 principal, plan for a meeting of the Racial Equity Working Group

 Three weeks after the death of George Floyd and two days after the school’s outdoor COVID-19- adjusted graduation ceremonies, Eastern Mennonite School launched a new Racial Equity Working Group, which builds on past work of a Diversity Committee, as well as ongoing restorative justice initiatives.